jaredhancock31/quickstart-helm-resource-provider/README.md

 aws cloudformation describe-stacks \
 --stack-name awsqs-kubernetes-helm-resource | jq -r ".Stacks[0].Outputs[0].OutputValue"
 ```
-A [template](./deploy.template.yaml) is provided to make deploying the resource into
-an account easy.
-Use the role ARN to provide access to the cluster.
-In case of self-managed Kubernetes create upload yhe kubeconfig file to the AWS Secrets Manager.
+To help you deploy resources into your account, use the provided [template](./deploy.template.yaml).
+Use an ARN role to provide access to the cluster.
+For self-managed Kubernetes clusters, upload the **kubeconfig** file to AWS Secrets Manager.

-Example usage:
+## Example usage

 ```yaml
 AWSTemplateFormatVersion: 2010-09-09